VFTHV/rest-countries-react-redux/README.md

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# REST Countries API with color theme switcher solution

-This is a solution to the [REST Countries API with color theme switcher](https://rest-countries-react-redux.netlify.app/)
+This is a path to the [REST Countries API with color theme switcher](https://rest-countries-react-redux.netlify.app/)

 ## Table of contents